justice-programmer/dueterium/README.md

 # Dueterium UI 🧬

-**Dueterium** is a minimal yet punchy Svelte component library handcrafted for fast development, clean layouts, and that sweet sweet NeoUI styling vibe.
+**Dueterium** is a minimal yet punchy Svelte component library handcrafted for fast development, clean layouts, and that sweet clean vibe.

-> Built with frustration, fixed with flair.
+> Built with elegance.

 ---